Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

    ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/images/cts5.PNG)

 After CTS slack is increased.
 To reduce slack violation we have to edit the variables for clock buffers and replace the buffers.
 The CTS buffers used in oplane are as shown in figure.

 ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/images/cts2.PNG)

 We can replace some of the buffers with higher driving strength buffers there by improving the slack.
+Clock tree optimization is achieved by buffer sizing, gate sizing, buffer relocation, level adjustment and High Fanout Nets synthesis (HFNS).

 ## DAY 5: RTL2GDSII